wkumari/draft-wkumari-dhc-capport/README.md

 Internet-Draft             DHCP Captive-Portal               August 2015

+   o  Moved all of the "what an OS could do with this info" to an
+      Appendix, to make it even clearer that this is simply an example.

+   From -12 to -13.1:

    There was a Captive Portal Bar BoF held at the Dallas IETF meeting.
    See https://github.com/httpwg/wiki/wiki/Captive-Portals for some